13 Mar 2026

 spec:

-description: "Kubernetes operations agent accessible via Telegram bot"
+description: "Kubernetes resource management agent accessible via Telegram bot"

 type: Declarative